vk2diy/classe2-calculator/README.md

    * __Figure of Merit (FOM)__ (*"Figure of Malady"*)
      * Mathjax: $$FOM = R_{DS(ON)} \cdot Q_g$$
      * Unicode: `FOM = RDS(ON) ⋅ Q(g)`
-     * English: "The Figure of Merit is equal to the product of the on resistance (in ohm-square centimeters) and the gate charge (in nanocoulombs)"
+     * English: "The Figure of Merit is equal to the product of the on resistance (in ohms) and the gate charge (in nanocoulombs)"
      * Where:
        * `RDS(ON)` is the on resistance of the device, in ohms
        * `Q(g)` is the gate charge, in nanocoulombs (nC)